PrikolMen/PrikolMen/vsc_gmod_extensions.md

-# Visual Studio Code - Garry's Mod Modder Extensions
+# A set of extensions for Garry's Mod developers using Visual Studio Code.
 A pack of useful Visual Studio Code extensions for Garry's Mod mod developers that I use and recommend you use.

 ## [GLua Enhanced](https://marketplace.visualstudio.com/items?itemName=venner.vscode-glua-enhanced)